Kiwi-PUJ/DataLabelling/README.md

 ### ***Use of the App***

-After the application appears on the screen, there is no room for errors.
+After the application appears on the screen, the application is ready to use.
 As already mentioned, the images or videos to be segmented must be in the *inputs* folder.
 What follows is to click on the *Open file* button or use the shortcut, after that a file browser will appear on the screen and in this we will open the *media* folder and locate the files to segment.

 After selecting the files we are ready to start segmenting images.
 To begin we are going to select the area of interest by clicking on the **Rectangle** button and drawing on the image.
 If we want to see the result of the segmentation only selecting the area with the rectangle, we press the **Iteration** button.
 Otherwise, if we want to improve the segmentation process from the first iteration, we can select the Background and Foreground regions by selecting the corresponding button.